timothymctim/Bing-wallpapers/README.md

 the file from an untrusted source on the Internet.
 You can do this by running `Unblock-File <path to the script>` as administrator.
+Note that the script itself doesn't need to be run as administrator!

 You can configure to run the script periodically using 'Task Scheduler'.
 Open Task Scheduler and click `Action` ⇨ `Create Task…`.